Toucan Sam: Recent commercials

 Since 1994, Toucan Sam has been joined onscreen by his nephews Puey, Susey, and Louis, though they are never actually referred to by name.
 The nephews are voiced by two notable voiceover artists: Frank Welker and Jim Cummings.
 In recent commercials, Toucan Sam's three nephews have joined him in opposition to many practical Froot Loop-loving enemies through a series of integrated commercials (each of them as well as appropriately advertise the cereal itself).

 The Toucan Sam campaign was produced by Pepper Films, Inc. until 2013 when Kellogg's transitioned the Froot Loops brand to CGI with animation company Nathan Love.
 Toucan Sam is currently voiced by Colin Cassidy.

 In 2020, Toucan Sam was redesigned.
 Intended to be more simplistic and contemporary, the new design received negative reactions, with many detractors criticizing the human-like mouth as unrealistic.
-Due to this backlash, Toucan Sam was redesigned again in 2021, retaining his original look in a brighter blue with red, orange, green, and purple stripes on his nose, while having a more solid appearance instead of a feathery texture.
-During this redesign, a Froot Loops YouTube channel was created.
+Due to the backlash, Toucan Sam was redesigned again in 2021, retaining his original look in a brighter blue with red, orange, green, and purple stripes on his nose, while having a more solid appearance instead of a feathery texture.
+During the redesign, a Froot Loops YouTube channel was created.

 Health concerns and legal status across countries

-Toucan Sam, as well as other mascots featured in products targeted to children (such as Chester Cheetah and fellow Kellogg’s mascot, Tony the Tiger), has been the subject of controversy in several countries.
+Toucan Sam, as well as other mascots featured in products targeted to children (such as Chester Cheetah and fellow Kellogg's mascot, Tony the Tiger), has been the subject of controversy in several countries.
 A study published in the journal Obesity Reviews, suggested familiar media character branding appeared to be "a powerful influence on children's preferences, choices and intake of less healthy foods."
 Sam and similar mascots, have been banned from being featured in packaging and advertising in countries like Chile, Peru, Argentina and Mexico.
 A study by a coalition that included Action on Sugar and Children's Food Campaign in the UK, found that 51% of 526 assessed "child-friendly" food and drink products with popular cartoon characters on their packaging were high in sugar, saturated fat, salt and fat, with only 18 healthy products such as fruit, vegetables and water were found to use child-friendly cartoons.
 Tom Watson of the Labour Party said using playful characters to appeal to children is “grossly irresponsible”, and the Health and Social Care Select Committee issued calls for a blanket ban on ‘brand-generated characters or licensed TV and film characters which are used to promote foods high in fat, sugar or salt."
 Consumption of sugar-sweetened drinks dropped 25 percent in the 18 months after Chile adopted these regulations, which also included octagon front-of-package warning labels and a ban on junk food in schools.